AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-image-svg-data-reference/c-image-data-reference/r-expiration-cat.md

 * `req=userdata`
 * `req=map`

-Certain types of responses (e.g. error responses) are always marked for immediate expiration (or tagged as non-cacheable), while others (e.g. property or default image responses) use special expiration settings ( `attribute::NonImgExpiration` and `attribute::DefaultExpiration`).
+Certain types of responses (for example, error responses) are always marked for immediate expiration (or tagged as non-cacheable), while others (for example, property or default image responses) use special expiration settings ( `attribute::NonImgExpiration` and `attribute::DefaultExpiration`).

 ## Properties {#section-7f5173d090cf48df8fa1a2c72b8c8c60}